 It’s typical to approach dating in one of two ways.
 The first is from the “glass half full” mindset.
 You’re excited to start dating in the New Year and are anticipating at least one or two hot dates in the coming months.
 The second is from the “glass is half empty” point-of-view.
 You’re sad about not having a special someone and are dreading being in, or returning to, the dating world.
+Why not take a fresh approach to dating?

-Chances are you’re most likely feeling a combination of both.
+Chances are that you’re most likely feeling a combination of both.
 Whichever side is more dominant, be sure to acknowledge both of them.
 Embrace the fact that dating can lead to endless possibilities and new beginnings.
 Try not to feel stuck in a rut and to convince yourself that there is no way to change your relationship status.
 Instead, take steps to make your desire a reality.

 A key to finding love is to manage expectations.
 Unrealistic expectations will only create more problems and make it more difficult for you to find love.
 There are two common scenarios when it comes to expectation setting.
 On one hand, there are women who can never seem to find a relationship because the men never measure up to their expectations.
 They only see the man’s negative qualities and have trouble finding the positive qualities in their date.